Aaaaaalice2206/CommLab/little-red/README.md

 # Adaptation Process
 ### Source

 My adaptation is based on the fairy tale *Little Red Riding Hood*.
 Instead of retelling the story literally, I focused on its underlying themes of vulnerability, surveillance, and danger disguised as familiarity.
-In the original tale, the wolf observes, follows, and deceives Little Red Riding Hood.
-In my version, I translated the physical story into a contemporary digital context, where threats are mediated through mobile interfaces and constant connectivity.
+In the original tale, the wolf observes, follows, and deceives Little Red Riding Hood in the real world.
+In my version, I translated the physical story into a contemporary digital context, where threats are mediated through mobile interfaces with constant connectivity (still with the wolf's presence but not the trigger of the girl's danger).

 ---